Campus Safety & Security

 In collaboration with the Burleigh County Emergency Management (BCEM), the University of Mary conducts a monthly test of its Emergency Notification System (ENS) on the last Friday of each month at 9:30 AM.
 During the monthly test, all individuals who have signed up to receive emergency notifications will receive the following message: This is a test of the Emergency Notification System.
 Please go to 8000.umary.edu for further information.

 At the request of the BCEM, the university's test is scheduled to coincide with their emergency sirens.
 The purpose of the university's test is three-fold:

-- The monthly test message provides verification to students, faculty, and staff that are registered on the emergency notification system.
+- The monthly test message provides verification to students, faculty, and staff who are registered on the emergency notification system.
 Users who receive the test can be confident they will receive messages in the event of an emergency.

 - It provides the university and BCEM an opportunity to verify that our systems are operating correctly and communicating with one another.